 \subsection{Network average consensus}

-For the network average consensus problem, each node or agent $i\in \{1,\ldots,m\}$ in the network has a local objective function as in \eqref{eq:consensus} to minimize the distance between the local optimization variable $x_i$ and its local private data $b_i$.
+For the network average consensus problem, each node or agent $i\in \{1,\ldots,m\}$ in the network has a local objective function that minimizes the distance between the local optimization variable $x_i$ and its local private data $b_i$.

 \paragraph{Problem generation} This local objective function is parameterized for every agent by a vector $b_i \in \mathbb{R}^n$.
-It is sampled independently from a $n$-dimensional normal distribution $\mathcal N(0,\Sigma)$ with covariance matrix $\Sigma=100 I_n$.
-In our experiments, we fix $m=8$ and $n=2$.
+The vector is sampled independently from a $n$-dimensional normal distribution $\mathcal N(0,\Sigma)$ with covariance matrix $\Sigma=100 I_n$.

 \paragraph{Subproblem solution} The solution to the subproblem \eqref{eq:xproblem} for this use-case is a special case of the result presented for the distributed least-squares problem below with $B_i = I_n$.
 Since the resulting linear system for the problem that we derive in equation~\eqref{eq:closedform} is diagonal, the problem can be solved more efficiently in practice requiring only $\mathcal{O}(n)$ steps and does not require expensive matrix inversion techniques.
 Instead, we can take the reciprocal of the diagonal elements to obtain the inverse.
 Note that these elements are always non-zero by the construction of the linear system, and thus the inverse is well-defined.